Header logo

 The financial implications of late payment

 We asked freelancers that have experienced late payment to estimate the average amount of money that they are currently owed by clients for the work they have completed.
-Respondents reported that they were currently owed an average of £5,230 for work they have completed which closely aligns with our findings from 2020 where freelancers who experienced late payment were owed an average of £5,140 for the work they had completed.7
+Respondents reported that they were currently owed an average of £5,230 for work they have completed which closely aligns with our findings from 2020 where freelancers who experienced late payment were owed an average of £5,140 for the work they had completed.
+[7]

-Freelancers estimate.png
+Freelancers estimate

 In order to understand the financial impact of late payment on the sector, we also asked freelancers that have experienced instances of late payment about the knock-on financial consequences experienced as a result of late payment.